 - You can contribute up to 25% of your annual income, up to $55,000 for the 2018 tax year (contributions can be made until April 15th, 2019 or extension date, if applicable).
 For the 2019 tax year it goes up to $56,000, and again, you can make contributions until the following April or applicable extension date.

 - Your contributions are tax-deductible.

 - Just like traditional IRAs, SEP IRAs are federal tax deferred; meaning dividends and capital gains are shielded from federal taxes until funds are withdrawn.

 - A SEP IRA may also be a good option for those businesses with up to 100 employees.

 - You, as the employer, are not locked into making a contribution each year, and you can decide whether and how much to contribute to employees' accounts.
 But, as employer, you must contribute for all eligible employees at the same percent of compensation for each.

 SEP IRAs offer a streamlined administration plan, meaning there are no plan tax filings with the IRS.

 The SEP IRA contribution deadline does give you some flexibility, but don't wait too long.
-A new account must be opened prior to your tax return due date, which, for individuals, is generally April 15th (April 17th this year).
-If you file an extension with the IRS, you may be able to make a contribution or open a new account as late as October 15th of 2018.
+A new account must be opened prior to your tax return due date, which, for individuals, is generally April 15th.
+If you file an extension with the IRS, you may be able to make a contribution or open a new account as late as October 15th of 2019.